jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 timing.
 The `report_timing` command will show the critical path through the design.
 Part of the report is displayed below.

+{TODO update snippets on reports to reflect a new build with the new tutorial}
 ```
  dc_shell> report_timing -nosplit -transition_time -nets -attributes
   ...